lerekoqholosha/Population-Trends-Analysis-South-Africa/README.md

 ## Usage

--To gain insights into South Africa's population trends and demographic changes, you can refer to the analysis section of this project.
+- To gain insights into South Africa's population trends and demographic changes, you can refer to the analysis section of this project.

 ## License